Dynamical loss functions shape landscape topography and improve learning in artificial neural networks: The role of landscape topography

+First, we study how minimization develops for different network sizes and learning rates in the Swiss Roll classification problem, aiming to gain valuable intuition that will help us later to better understand the learning process with dynamical loss functions.
+The task is to classify points in 2D from a three-armed spiral according to their colors (see inset of Fig.~\ref{fig_1} (a)), and we use standard (non-dynamical) cross-entropy.
+We use a fully connected neural network (NN) with one hidden layer of variable width.
+We compute the Hessian of the loss during minimization, where its largest eigenvalue indicates the \textit{sharpness}~\cite{gur2018gradient,cohen2022gradient}.
+Fig. \ref{fig_1} displays the results obtained for three NN widths and two different learning rates.
+Panel (a) shows how learning improves as the network size increases---larger network sizes reach deeper and wider basins where the minimization process stabilizes.
+However, the results also highlight the improvement in learning as the learning rate increases.
+Panel (b) shows how the local curvature evolves during training.
 For all the cases, minimization starts in regions with smooth curvature and the system quickly moves to a region where the largest eigenvalue is slightly above $2/\eta$.
 This phenomenon is consistent with edge-of-stability (EoS) minimization.
-For the largest network, the system finds a way to scape EoS and enters a region of high curvature.
-Panel (c) provides a qualitative explanation of this phenomenon.
-This panel presents a cartoon representation of the loss function landscape that can explain the main phenomenology presented in panels (a) and (b).
-We hypothesize that typical loss function landscapes in NNs are characterized by global minima that occupy bounded regions of parameter space and are surrounded by valleys that descend towards them (this is consistent with recent work~\cite{annesi2023star}).
+For the largest network, the system finds a way to escape EoS and enters a region of high curvature leading to better results.
+Panel (c) provides a qualitative explanation of this phenomenon with the only purpose of gaining valuable intuition to understand the minimization with dynamical loss functions in the next sections.
+We hypothesize that typical loss function landscapes in NNs are characterized by global minima that occupy bounded regions of parameter space and are surrounded by valleys that descend towards them (this is consistent with observations in recent work~\cite{annesi2023star}).
 Due to the finite size of the $\mathcal{F} \sim 0$ regions, the valleys need to increase their sharpness to fit along the boundary of the global minima.
 As the system descends a valley (green dots) the curvature increases until the minimization becomes unstable.
 Then, the NN can jump sequentially from one valley to another, descending the loss landscape while maintaining approximately the same curvature.
 Increasing the NN width leads to a parameter space of higher dimension and wider valleys.
-When the dimension is high enough, the NN will explore several valleys (EoS phase) until it finds a valley that is wide enough to descend to the global minimum.
+When the width is high enough, the NN will explore several valleys (EoS phase) until it finds a valley that is wide enough to descend to the global minimum.
 Even more, larger learning rates explore larger portions of the landscape as they try to find a valley that is wide enough, which they descend more quickly.
-Counterintuitively, minimization instabilities can be harnessed to find better regions of the landscape~\cite{lewkowycz2020large,cohen2022gradient,ruiz2021tilting}.
+Counterintuitively, minimization instabilities can be harnessed to find deeper regions of the landscape~\cite{lewkowycz2020large,cohen2022gradient,ruiz2021tilting}.